gradle/maven-build-scan-quickstart/README.md

-# Maven Build Scan™ quickstart
+# Maven Build Scan® quickstart

-This is an example project that you can use to experience the [Build Scan™ service of Gradle Enterprise][gradle.com].
+This is an example project that you can use to experience the [Build Scan® service of Gradle Enterprise][gradle.com].

 It is a small Java project that has the [Gradle Enterprise Maven Extension][manual] already applied.

-## Create a Build Scan™
+## Create a Build Scan®

-Follow these simple steps to create and publish a Build Scan™ on [scans.gradle.com][scans.gradle.com]:
+Follow these simple steps to create and publish a Build Scan® on [scans.gradle.com][scans.gradle.com]:

 1. Clone this project
 1. Run `./mvnw clean test`